Last Updated on

 3. Picking a theme

-Most small business websites are now built using responsive, multipurpose WordPress themes.
-Multipurpose WordPress themes contain design and development options that allow you to build your website however you’d like, hence the term ‘multipurpose’.
+Most websites are now built using responsive, multipurpose WordPress themes.
+These themes contain all the building blocks you need to design and develop your website, any way that you like.

 Web design used to be a long and expensive process.
 A designer would create designs in Photoshop that a developer would then bring to life.
 This makes it difficult to alter designs or implement revisions, as everything has to go back to the design stage.